molpopgen/fwdpp_ideas/parallel.md

 };
 ```

 *A priori*, the second version should be faster.
 It should also do an ok job avoiding false sharing.
+However, limited
+testing suggests no real differences in performance.
+The latter implementation is also "unsafe", in that there's no
+range-checking when assiging into `w`.

 I should read more about how to properly use the `std::reference_wrapper` types...